Jnana Vigraham: The pedestal

 The pedestal has three front-facing panels with relief carvings.
-The centre panel depicts the conch and lotus, the traditional Eastern symbol of dharma.
-One of the side panels illustrate the historic consecration of the Sivalinga in 1888 at Aruvippuram; an action of Nārāyana Guru that broke the centuries-old tradition of such spiritual practices that was reserved as a prerogative of orthodox priests of those days.
-The third panel depicts the eastern proverbial blind men and an elephant as represented by Nārāyana Guru in verse 44 of the Guru's philosophical masterpiece and scripture Atmopadesa Satakam (one hundred verses of self-instruction).
+The centre panel depicts the conch and lotus, the traditional eastern symbol of dharma.
+One of the side panels illustrate the historic consecration of the lingam in 1888 at Aruvippuram; an action of Narayana Guru that broke the misconception that such spiritual practices was reserved as a prerogative of orthodox priests of those days, simply being misinterpreted and claimed by them during the british rule, when foreign rule was supported by them, and inturn received land and patronage in the form of jobs, position etc. The third panel depicts the eastern proverbial blind men and an elephant as represented by Narayana Guru in verse 44 of the guru's philosophical magnum opus and scripture Atmopadesa Satakam (one hundred verses of self-instruction).

 The radiance board

 The radiance board providing the backdrop and halo for the statue incorporates decorative elements and symbolism.
 The overall structure of the backdrop displays likeness to the Sarnath Buddha.
-The lower portion of the board figures the relief carvings of two elephants in outward facing and welcoming posture signifying Nārāyana Guru's openness to the views and beliefs of other religions and philosophies.
-The radiance board also has relief carvings of fluttering birds representing the Guru's words in verse 8 of the scripture Atmopadesa Satakam.
-The six fluttering birds represent the five senses and the sixth sense of philosophical intuition as visualised by the designers to venerate the Guru.
+The lower portion of the board figures the relief carvings of two elephants in outward facing and welcoming posture signifying Narayana Guru's openness to the views and beliefs of other religions and philosophies.
+The radiance board also has relief carvings of fluttering birds representing the guru's words in verse 8 of the scripture Atmopadesa Satakam.
+The six fluttering birds represent the five senses and the sixth sense of philosophical intuition as visualised by the designers to venerate the guru.
 The relief carvings of the birds are intertwined with creepers and flowers signifying the growth and fruition of wisdom.

 Words of reverence

-The Jñāna Vigraham incorporates the citation of a befitting Sanskrit verse from the ancient Indian scripture Bhagavata Purana to revere Nārāyana Guru as follows:
+The Jñāna Vigraham incorporates the citation of a Sanskrit verse from the ancient Indian scripture Bhagavata Purana to revere Narayana Guru as follows: